U.S. Meat Consumption Statistics & Facts to Know in 2026

 Is Meat Consumption Increasing or Decreasing?

 It depends on whom you ask.
-Proponents of the meat industry declare meat consumption in all forms remains steady or is increasing.
-Whereas industries focused on introducing plant-based meals are saying meat consumption is decreasing.
+Proponents of the meat industry declare that meat consumption in all forms remains steady or is increasing.
+Whereas industries focused on introducing plant-based meals are saying that meat consumption is decreasing.

 It’s probably somewhere in the middle.
 The Humane League says: